-France hunting season to begin: 4 facts about la chasse
+France hunting season 2021: Five facts about la chasse

-France’s hunting season will begin this Sunday (September 13) in several departments around the country.
+France’s hunting season began on Sunday (September 12) in several departments around the country.

-You can check when the hunting season begins and ends in your area on the Fédération Nationale des Chasseurs’s website here.
+You can check when the hunting season begins and ends in your area on the French National Hunting Federation's (Fédération Nationale des Chasseurs, FACE) website here.

 It is legal to hunt 90 different species of animal in France, although there are restrictions involved.